Header Link Image

 What You'll Need

 Before starting, make sure you have everything on this list.
 We recommend Kingsford® Original Charcoal Briquets.
-And don’t skip the digital meat thermometer — it’s the best way to get your chicken wings done right.
+And don’t skip the digital meat thermometer — it’s the best way to get your chicken breasts done right.

 • Boneless, Skinless Chicken Breasts